Skip to content

 Refined over 5 years, the Mk 2 of this popular, and extremely well-constructed robot from 4tronix is well worth your consideration.
 Priced at £72 (inc VAT), it has a PCB chassis and comes with an awful lot of sensors packed onto its main board.
 You can read Mike’s review of the Pi2Go Mk 2 over on his blog and visit the 4tronix website here to buy one or find out more.
 We recommend the 4WD pack to add on to the base kit as it gives your robot two extra motors and wheels.

-GoPiGo from Dexter Industries – more learning and a visual editor
+GoPiGo from Mod Robotics – more learning and a visual editor

-This is a really nicely made kit from Dexter Industries with particular attention to providing a great controller board and a really good chassis.
-There are two kits: one at $90, one at $200, the latter containing a lot more, including the Pi itself.
+This is a really nicely made kit from Mod Robotics with particular attention to providing a great controller board and a really good chassis.
+It’s not cheap, but it’s a great kit!
 More information and links to buy are available here.

-This is a perspex chassis with room for a Pi Camera (not included) and it runs from a Pimoroni Explorer HAT (which you have to buy separately.
-It’s a nice kit and was the first to feature their “grippy wheels”.
+This is a circuit board chassis with room for a Pi Camera (not included).
+It’s a nice kit and has their famous “grippy wheels”.
 Find it on Pimoroni’s store here.

 An Open Source robot – from Ipswich Makerspace